opencv/opencv/modules/imgproc/doc/miscellaneous_transformations.rst

 The function converts an input image from one color space to another.
 In case of transformation to-from RGB color space, the order of the channels should be specified explicitly (RGB or BGR).
+Note that the default color format in OpenCV is often referred to as RGB but it is actually BGR (the bytes are reversed).
+So the first byte in a standard (24-bit) color image will be an 8-bit Blue component, the second byte will be Green and the third byte will be Red.
+The fourth, fifth and sixth bytes would then be the 2nd pixel (Blue then Green then Red) and so on.

 The conventional ranges for R, G, and B channel values are: